tuxedomask00/cep-engr-app-1/README.md

   1. Find and signup for a free api.
 [List of Public Api's](https://github.com/toddmotto/public-apis)
   2. Using [Ajax](https://www.tutorialspoint.com/jquery/jquery-ajax.htm) or the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) successfully pull in [json](https://beginnersbook.com/2015/04/json-tutorial/) data to your project.
   3. Using javascript or jQuery, render the data to the page in a user friendly interface.
-  - HINT - Not all API's are easy to work with or even functional .
+  - HINT - Not all API's are easy to work with or even functional.
+  - HINT - Only work with API's that have CORS (Cross-origin Resource Sharing) enabled.
 - Extend your design to make it as stylish as possible:
   - Draw inspiration from your favorite websites or visit [awwards](https://www.awwwards.com/) to get inspired.
   - Find a fun or interactive [jQuery plugin](https://www.jqueryscript.net/jquery-plugins/) and implement it.